 - Provide them with exclusive deals and promotions that only VIP clients would receive

-Read this article on how to build a referral program and incentivize existing clients for more information.
+Read our blog on how to build a referral program and incentivize existing clients to learn more.

 13. Cold-pitch yourself

-Cold pitching is one of the scarier ways to pursue new clients, and it’s highly effective if you do it well.
-Cold pitching involves tracking down a client or brand you’d like to work with, and emailing them out of the blue with an idea for a project you’d like to work on.
+Cold pitching is tough, but highly effective if you do it well.
+Simply track down a client you’d like to work with and email them with an idea for a project you’d like to work on.

 Some of the most important elements of a cold pitch include:

-- Doing your research about the brand and making sure you’re reaching the right person.
+- Do your research about the brand and making sure you’re reaching the right person.
 Spell their name correctly!
 Try using Hunter.io to get the right email address.

-- Introduce yourself with a quick one or two-line sentence that highlights your relevant work experience (here’s a quick guide on how to master the elevator pitch!)
+- Introduce yourself in one or two sentences that highlight your relevant work experience (here’s a quick guide on how to master the elevator pitch!)

-- Pitch your idea: what is it and why would the company benefit from it?
+- Pitch your idea: what is it and How would they benefit from it?
 Why are you the best person for this job?

 Here’s an example of a successful cold pitch:

 I’m a long-time fan of your blog (particularly your pieces on SEO).
-I’ve noticed articles on keyword research do particularly well on your blog and I want to pitch you a few ideas if you’re interested.
+Articles on keyword research do particularly well on your blog and I wanted to pitch a few ideas if you’re interested.

 In the past, I’ve written for X and Y. Here’s a link to my portfolio so you can check out some of my work.
 Mainly, I think you’d be interested in reading X and X.